It’s Time to Shift Your Perspective on Self-Care

 Ask yourself, “Is this what my body really wants right now?”
 Identify what your body wants by listening to stress, fatigue, hunger, and thirst.
-These are life- saving mechanisms to tell us when to breathe, exercise, rest, consume water, and feed our bodies well.
+These are life- saving mechanisms to tell you when to breathe, exercise, rest, consume water, and feed your body well.

 Reconnecting to Your Health Is Essential During this Crisis

 With a pandemic sweeping the country, many of us have taken inventory of our personal health.
-We’ve stepped off the bullet train of consumerism, long enough to consider what we do have.
+We’ve stepped off the bullet train of consumerism long enough to consider what we do have.
 We are protecting our bodies from a terrible, deadly virus.
-But this virus has given us the chance to reconnect with simplicity and frugality and contemplate what we really want for our lives and our health after COVID.
+But this virus has given us the chance to reconnect with simplicity and frugality, and to contemplate what we really want for our lives and our health after COVID.

-Most importantly, we have the chance to thank our bodies for the precious gift of good health and we can show our thanks in return by sleeping in, taking long walks around the neighborhood, eating something nutritious, and having a big glass or water.
+Most importantly, you have the chance to thank your body for the precious gift of good health and you can show our thanks in return by sleeping in, taking long walks around the neighborhood, eating something nutritious, and having a big glass or water.
 The most powerful lesson of COVID-19 may be that we want to be healthy, and we value that gift for the first time in a long time.

-At C4G, we are taking a closer look at the value of the health of our clients in fulfilling their roles both in and out of the business world.
+At Coaching 4 Good, we are taking a closer look at the value of the health of our clients in fulfilling their roles, both in and out of the business world.
 We recognize that health is foundational to contribution and productivity and we are continually expanding our understanding of how to best serve our clients.
 We invite you to partner with us in discovering how to align your health to your work and personal life.